Cap Anson and His Great Bankruptcy-Inducing Semi-Pro Ballpark

 Undeterred by the possibility of exclusion from the POA, Anson began to build his team.
 He recruited Walter Eckersall, a three-time All-America football player and a future College Football Hall of Fame member.

 Eckersall had attended high school at Chicago’s Hyde Park Academy, where he played football and baseball on the same field Anson leased for his ballpark.
 He stayed in town for college and quarterbacked Alonzo Stagg’s University of Chicago Maroons to an unbeaten record in 1905.
-In the season’s final game, dubbed the Game of the Century, a record 27,000 fans packed into Marshall Field to watch the Maroons defeat Michigan 2-0.

 The Hyde Park Academy football team in 1902, practicing on the field that later became Anson’s Park.
 Walter Eckersall is at quarterback, with Samuel Ransom at left halfback.
 The buildings in the background are probably on Rhodes Avenue.